Front-Runners/Online-Salon-Appointments/README.md

 Once logged in, customer will be automatically redirected to the Apppointments page, where he can vew upcoming bookings, past bookings and also book a new appointment.

 In the Upcoming bookings, the customer can view his booking details page where he can either cancel or reschedule the appointment.
 Whenever a customer books an appointment, sms and mail will be triggered for both the customer as well as the practitioner.
 Mail and sms will be triggered for both cancellation and rescheduling.
+A reminder sms will be sent to customers one day before the booking date.

 > Customer will be allowed to cancel/rescheduled appointments scheduled within the next 12 hours upto 2 times only.
 Post which the account will get disabled.
 > Once disabled both customer and the admin will get mail and sms regarding the account lock.